“Mom, it’s funny.”

 Words that precede nothing in between, she thinks,

-wondering she paraphrases.
+wondering who she paraphrases.

 “Thank you for agreeing to speak with us today on behalf of